fnando/i18n-js/README.md

 The output path can use the following placeholders:

-- `:locale`: the language that's being exported.
+- `:locale` - the language that's being exported.
-- `:digest`: the MD5 hex digest of the exported file.
+- `:digest` - the MD5 hex digest of the exported file.

+The example above could generate a file named `app/frontend/locales/en.7bdc958e33231eafb96b81e3d108eff3.json`.

 The config file is processed as erb, so you can have dynamic content on it if you want.
 The following example shows how to use groups from a variable.